sz389/Capstone-Group5/Code/Emotions/README.md

 - _epochs_: the number of epochs the model should run for (default = 20)
 - _batch_size_: the batch size for the dataloader (default = 64)
 - _learning_rate_: the learning rate of the model (default = 3e-5)
-- _model_save_path_: the folder path to load the the best model parameters from training_wav2vec2.py as a state dict object in pickle format (model.pt)
+- _model_save_path_: the folder path to load the the checkpoint directory with the best model parameters from training_wav2vec2.py
 - _model_dir_path_: a directory created by the Trainer class